 What if I need to apply for second year funding?

 If your application says pre-approved, this means that you’ve been conditionally approved for your next year’s funding.

 In order to confirm your funding, you'll need to submit a new application and share a few updates with us.

-Applications open nine months before the start of the academic period.
+Applications open twelve months before the start of the academic period.
 Be sure to complete your application at least a month before the start of the academic period (don't worry, we'll send a reminder).

 What will influence my second year application approval?